 The target and initial discovery

 The target was an external recruiting application with multiple roles: Admin, Manager and Staff.
-The application allowed users to create templates for email outreach.
-Templates had a title and a body field and supported inserting links.
-While testing template inputs I noticed link insertion behaved oddly.
+Users could create templates for email outreach, each with a title, a body, and support for inserting links.
+While testing the template inputs, I noticed link insertion behaving oddly.

-I tried typical payloads such as javascript:alert() and received validation errors stating invalid syntax.
-After multiple attempts and case variations, I was able to store a link with javascripT:alert(1).
-The payload did not execute inside the template editor or in the composer, so at first it seemed harmless.
+I tried the usual payloads like javascript:alert() and got validation errors about invalid syntax.
+After a few case variations, I managed to store a link with javascripT:alert(1).
+It didn't execute inside the editor or the composer, so at first it looked harmless.

 Where the XSS actually fired

 The application echoed certain outgoing emails into an Activity feed.
-When that echo rendered the stored template the javascripT: link executed.
-If you select visible text in the template body and attach a link, the malicious href is hidden behind normal-looking text.
-The rendered content appears benign while the underlying link is a payload.
+When that echo rendered the stored template, the javascripT: link executed.
+If you select visible text in the body and attach a link to it, the malicious href hides behind normal-looking text, so the content reads as benign while the underlying link is the payload.

 Escalation plan: CSRF token scraping

-Cookies were set with the HttpOnly flag, so stealing document cookies using JavaScript was not possible.
-The plan was to steal CSRF tokens from admin pages and make requests from the victim's browser.
-Because the victim's browser would be on the same origin, cookies and session credentials would be sent automatically with those requests.
-In short, the exploit would run inside a privileged user's browser, extract the CSRF token and then call privileged APIs using the victim's session.
+Cookies were set with the HttpOnly flag, so stealing them with JavaScript was off the table.
+The plan instead was to steal CSRF tokens from admin pages and fire requests from the victim's own browser.
+Since the browser is on the same origin, cookies and session credentials get sent automatically.
+So the exploit runs inside a privileged user's browser, pulls the CSRF token, and calls privileged APIs using their session.

 - Store an XSS payload that loads a remote script when a privileged user clicks it in Activity.

-- The remote script requests a protected admin page containing a CSRF token in its HTML.
+- The remote script requests a protected admin page that contains a CSRF token in its HTML.

-- The script parses the HTML, extracts the CSRF token, and issues a POST to the add-user API including the token and allowing the browser to send cookies automatically.
+- It parses the HTML, extracts the token, and issues a POST to the add-user API with the token, letting the browser send cookies automatically.

-- A new Manager or Admin user is created and the attacker can log in with those credentials.
+- A new Manager or Admin user is created, and the attacker logs in with those credentials.

 The exploit code

-The hosted exploit first fetched the admin "add" page, parsed the CSRF token from the HTML and then posted to the user creation endpoint using credentials: 'include'.
+The hosted exploit first fetched the admin "add" page, parsed the CSRF token from the HTML, then posted to the user-creation endpoint using credentials: 'include'.

 function readBody(xhr) {